Greater Celandine (Celandine)

 The infusion of 1 OZ. of the dried herb to a pint of boiling water being taken in wineglassful doses.
 The infusion is a cordial and greatly promotes perspiration.
 The addition of a few aniseeds in making a decoction of the herb in wine has been held to increase its efficacy in removing obstructions of the liver and gall.
 A fluid extract is also prepared, the dose being 1/2 to 1 drachm.
 Eight to 10 drops of the tincture made from the whole herb, or of the fresh juice, given as a dose three times a day in sweetened water, is considered excellent for overcoming torpid conditions of the liver.
 In the treatment of the worst forms of scurvy it has been given with benefit.

-Greater celandine acts as a mild sedative, relaxing the muscles of the bronchial tubes, intestines, and other organs.
+Greater celandine acts as a , relaxing the , intestines, and other organs.
 A strongly bitter remedy, balmony is principally used to treat gallstones and other gallbladder problems.
-It stimulates bile flow and has a mildly laxative action.
-It can be taken to relieve nausea, vomiting, and intestinal colic, and to expel worms.
+It stimulates bile flow and has a mildly action.
+It can be taken to relieve , , and intestinal colic, and to expel worms.
 It may also be antidepressant.
 Balmony is a suitable remedy for children.

 The orange-colored, acrid juice is commonly used fresh to cure warts, ringworm and corns, but should not be allowed to come into contact with any other part of the skin.